Polish–Ottoman War (1485–1503): Outbreak of war

-Fearful of an alliance between Moldavia, Muscovy and the Ottomans, the Polish sought to make a preemptive strike to capture Moldavia; the Lesser Poland nobles especially Polish Ruthenians in particular demanded war to eliminate the Tatar raiding threat and seize access to the eastern trade.
-Polish units of pospolite ruszenie gathered in May–June 1497 in Podolia, and in early August of that year, the army crossed the Dniestr river, entering Moldavia.
+Fearful of an alliance between Moldavia, Muscovy and the Ottomans, the Poles sought to make a pre-emptive strike to capture Moldavia; the Lesser Poland nobles, especially the Polish Ruthenians, in particular demanded war to eliminate the Tatar raiding threat and to seize access to the eastern trade.
+Polish units of the pospolite ruszenie gathered in May to June 1497 in Podolia, and in early August, the army crossed the Dniestr River and entered Moldavia.

 On 1497, Poland began its Moldavian Campaign of 1497–1499.
-On September 24, the Polish army began the siege of Suceava, which was a failure, and on October 19 the Poles began to retreat.
+On September 24, the Poles began the siege of Suceava, which was a failure, and on October 19, they began to retreat.
 A week later, on October 26, the Poles were defeated in the Battle of the Cosmin Forest.
 The campaign ended in 1499 in a Moldovian victory.

 The Polish raid provoked Ottomans and Tatars, with the aid of Stephen of Moldavia, to invade the southeastern corner of Poland.
-This took place in spring 1498: after crossing the Dniestr, the invaders ransacked Red Ruthenia, capturing thousands of people and reaching as far as Przeworsk.
+This took place in spring 1498: after crossing the Dniestr, the invaders ransacked Red Ruthenia, capturing as much as a hundred thousand people and reaching as far as Przeworsk.
 In the summer of that year, the Tatars again invaded Poland, mainly Podolia and Volhynia.

+After the battle of the Cosmin Forest, John I Albert hastily returned to Poland (suffering another major defeat on the way where 5,000 Polish soldiers were killed in Bukovina) and built the Kraków Barbican, fearing an attack by the Ottoman Empire after his successive defeats.
+The walls of Kraków were strengthened and additional fortifications were built to defend the city in case of a Turkish invasion.

 Truce

-On July 13, 1498, John Albert signed a treaty with the Kingdom of Hungary, in which both sides agreed to cooperate against the Ottomans.
+On July 13, 1498, John Albert signed a treaty with the Kingdom of Hungary in which both sides agreed to co-operate against the Ottomans.
 On August 15, 1499, Stephen III accepted the truce, and on October 9, 1503, King Alexander I Jagiellon signed a five-year peace treaty with Sultan Bayezid II.